appacademy/intro_coding_workshop/lecture/day_one.md

 ### Arrays

-Arrays store sequences of objects, separated by commas
+Arrays store sequences of objects, separated by commas.
+Why is that useful?
+Well, this **_data structure_** provides us a handy way to store lists of values that are related in a single variable.

 ```ruby
 cool_things = ["Racecars", "Lasers", "Aeroplanes"]